Call for Organized Session Proposals

 The amount of time allotted for each of the concurrent sessions is 105 minutes (e.g. 1:30pm-3:15pm).

-The structure for each 105 minute session is as follows: 5 minutes for "Session Introduction & Overview", then five 20 minute speaking slots, each comprised of up to 15 minutes of prepared comments (with or without PowerPoint slides) and a minimum of 5 minutes of audience Q&A and open group discussion.
+The structure for each 105 minute session is as follows: 5 minutes for "Session Overview and Introduction," then five 20 minute speaking slots comprised of up to 15 minutes of prepared comments (with or without PowerPoint slides) and a minimum of 5 minutes of audience Q&A and open group discussion.
 In addition to traditional five-speaker sessions, panel session proposals are also welcomed and encouraged.

 Most Standard Oral Sessions will have a total of 5 speakers, while some will have 4 speakers with a group discussion during the last 20-minute speaking slot.
 A limited number of Panel Session proposals may be accommodated.
 These panel-only sessions are allowed a maximum of 5 panelists and traditionally do not use PowerPoint presentations.

-Session moderators are expected to strongly encourage speakers and/or panelists to allow time for audience questions and open discussion.
+Session moderators (typically the session organizer) are expected to strongly encourage speakers and/or panelists to allow time for questions and open discussion.

-Please keep in mind that participants frequently move between sessions to view talks, so it is important that your session speaker slots be 20 minutes each.
+Please keep in mind that participants frequently move between sessions to view talks, so it is important that your session speaker/panel slots be 20 minutes.

 |Sample Session Agenda|